TopchetoEU/ppc-lang/CONTRIBUTING.md

 ## Code style

-It is mandatory that you follow [my codestyle](https://gist.github.com/TopchetoEU/0d7c411bc983ba6ef7b61d3753aa34bb) in your contributed code, so that this project has a cohesive style and structure.
+It is mandatory that you follow [my code style](https://gist.github.com/TopchetoEU/0d7c411bc983ba6ef7b61d3753aa34bb) in your contributed code, so that this project has a cohesive style and structure.